 The first step is obviously identifying the habit(s).
 Here are a couple tips for identifying bad habits:

-1. Compare your life with your value system
+- Compare your life with your

 Do you live according to your value system?
 Or do you deviate from it here and there?
 Your value system acts like a compass that guides your life.
 When you do things that are not according to your life compass, then you know that you have a problem.
 So look for things you consistently deviate from your value system.
 Also anything you do regularly that makes you feel uncomfortable, sick or out of control.
-Those are your bad habits.
+Those are your bad habits. - Compare your life with a role

 Sometimes it’s easier to compare your life with someone else’s life than to compare it with an abstract value system.
 So find people whose life you want to emulate and find the details of how they live their life.
 Is there anything they don’t do that you consistently do?
 For instance, perhaps they are never late.
 You, on the other hand, are perpetually late.
 That’s a bad habit you should stop.